archit-1997/simply_redux/README.md

 # [simply-redux](https://simply-redux.herokuapp.com/)

-This application is a basic implementation of *redux* library along with *create-react-app* cli.
+This application is a basic implementation of *redux* library using the *create-react-app* cli.
 This application fetches data from a rest api and adds a new post to the api with the help of fetchPosts and createPosts as reducer functions.

 ## It has two components :